xiaotang123/TuringX/README.md

 # TuringX
-A machine learning structure developed by TenorFlow
+A machine learning structure developed by TensorFlow